aipachakutiqwan/feddit/README.md

  curl -X POST http://localhost:8081/api/subfeddit/sentiment -H 'Content-Type: application/json'  -d '{"subfeddit_id": 3}'
  ```

 - Verify the sentiment analysis prediction output for the requested subfeddit_id=3.
-The results will be similar to the below Json output.
+The results will be similar to the below JSON output.

  ```console
 {